jorisslob/tins2025/README.md

 ## Known Issues

-- Clicks of water seem too tedious
-- All elements can grow out of the planet
 - Kakoras don't do anything yet
 - Mycelons don't do anything yet
 - Make this into a fun game